---

 * The Managed Path: How Mersel AI Handles This

-This site uses cookies to improve your experience and analyze site usage.
-You can read our [Privacy Policy](/privacy) for more details on how we handle data.
+This website uses cookies to improve your user experience and analyze site usage.
+You can read our [Privacy Policy](/privacy) for more information.
+Accept or Decline to manage your preferences.

 ## Frequently Asked Questions